speedstarkiwi/kawaii-compiler/README.md

 It won't run every single `script` out there, but it does have the same method as roblox to run scripts, but it can run `Infinite Yield, Dex Explorer, Obfuscated Scripts` and more.
 It has the possibility to run `Owl Hub` and `Dark Hub` if modded properly.

+# does it use lua C?

+Remember that each exploit uses `luac`, which are basic functions like `getfield, pushnil, pcall`.
+They don't require `luac` for basic exploits, but using it for functions, custom lua environment registeration, or others is required.

+The `Lua C` api that is embedded with the `dll` can easily be updated if structs, addresses, or offsets are updated properly.
+It is not required, unless you want an actual good exploit which this source is not made to do.

+# how to embed lua C?

+no

 # credits

 `scheduler` http://github.com/fish-Sticks/headhunter/